Header menu logo Deedle

 f2.Join(f3, JoinKind.Inner)

-// Take keys from the left frame and find corresponding values
+// Take keys from the left frame and find nearest smaller value from the right frame

 f2.Join(f3, JoinKind.Left, Lookup.ExactOrSmaller)

-// Equivalent to line 2, using function syntax
+// Equivalent using function syntax

 Frame.join JoinKind.Outer f1 f2